George Mason University, 1998

 What is one piece of advice you would offer a middle or high school student?

 Take risks.
 If you’re offered an opportunity to travel, attend a camp outside your county or state, play a new sport or take music lessons, do it.
 When you face barriers to experience opportunities, seek out people who can help with resources.
 There are many in your community who want to help by providing rides, uniforms, scholarships.
 One of the biggest risks can be asking for help.
-One more piece of advice: Genuinely say, “please” and “thank you” often.
+One of the best rewards to risk taking is receiving that requested help and experiencing support and encouragement from others.

 Title: Young Eisner Scholars Coordinator